Be the Leader in the Workplace.

 I can bring joy to the job.

 I can make work fun for my coworkers, my boss, my customers, and for me.
 I can smile.
-I can compliment people and thank them for their work.
+I can complement people and thank them for their work.